SebasGTX1/simple_shell/README.md

 # simple_shell
-In this repo, Ricardo Montaña and me created our own Shell!!
+In this repo, Ricardo Montaña and I, have created our own Shell!!
 Yeahh!!

 ## SeRiShell C17 0x16.C